 Millions of people around the world dream of a golf career.
 What could be better than waking up every morning and spending your days on a beautiful golf course?
 Not much, really, but obtaining that golf career isn’t easy.
 It takes years of dedication to receive a PGA Tour card.

 Nearly all professional golfers began playing the game as children and developed their skills during their youth.
 But a small minority of professional golfers didn’t pick up the game until their teenage years or later.
 Like most sports, a player’s golf game isn’t something that can be developed quickly, and it takes years to hone each shot.
 With advancements in a variety of areas from nutrition and training to golf pro schools and professional golf colleges, there are ways players can enter the profession later in life.

 Larry Nelson wasn’t an old man by any standards when he learned to play golf, but by the standards of learning the game for the first time, he wasn’t young either.

-Nelson’s story is one that shows it isn’t too late to pick up the game, but what if you already play golf at a high level?
+Nelson’s story is one that shows it isn’t too late to pick up the game.

 Modern Golf Equipment